 Types of cat declawing procedures

 While there are various techniques for cat declawing (also called onychectomy), the final digit or “knuckle” on a cat’s foot is always removed.
-Six Here are the three primary methods of declawing as well as another procedure that some vets do.
+Six Here are the three primary methods of declawing and another procedure that some vets do.

 1. Clippers

-A sterile clipper is used in the first and most popular surgical technique to cut through the third digit.
+The first and most popular surgical technique uses a sterile nail clipper to cut through the third digit.

 2. Disarticulation